prideout/prideout.github.com/sandbox/test.md

 ### Tiled Rendering

 If you're stuck with texture-based deformation and you need to improve the sampling rate at any cost, one crazy idea is to use tiled rendering.
-This is a technique often used for offline rendering; you render your scene in many passes, snipping out a portion of the viewing frustum using a special projection matrix.
+This is a technique often used for offline rendering -- it renders the scene in many passes, snipping out a portion of the viewing frustum at each pass using a special projection matrix.

-To help with sampling issues in barrel distortion, each off-screen tile would have the same resolution, but the viewport sizes would vary according to distance-from-center, as visualized here:
+To help with sampling issues in barrel distortion, each off-screen tile has the same resolution, but the viewport sizes vary according to distance-from-center, as visualized here:

 [![Screenshot]({{ ASSET_PATH }}/thumbnails/Distortion5.png)](https://github.com/prideout/distortion/raw/master/media/NonuniformGrid.png)